-UVA and UVB radiation which damages the vessels, the pigment network and elastin and collagen fibres and the cells which leads to redness, colour variation, laxity, wrinkling and skin cancers.
+UVA and UVB radiation damage the vessels, the pigment network and elastin and collagen fibres and the cells which leads to redness, colour variation, laxity, wrinkling and skin cancers.
 So if you choose to use only one product on your face, it should be sunscreen.

 Any moisturiser is helpful as it forms a barrier on the skin.
-Sunscreen 50+ that also acts as a moisturiser is something I always advise my patients to wear on their face every day as protection from UV rays, even in winter.
+I always advise my patients to wear sunscreen 50+ that also acts as a moisturiser on their face every day as protection from UV rays, even in winter.